ketkiambekar/word2vec/readMe.md

 #### Software Prequisites:
 Python 3.x

-When running for the first time use the following comma. to install gensim:
+When running for the first time use the following comma. to install gensim: <br>
 $ pip install -U gensim

 $ python test.py fake_or_real_news.csv mymodel query_words.txt